5 misconceptions about being a designer

 Just know that you are going to get this client one day.
-Best solution to this is to ask a lot of questions because deep down they know what they want.
+The best solution to this is to ask a lot of questions because deep down they know what they want.
 You have to be the one to pull it out of them.
-Also, whatever you are designing for them, before you get too far into it, send them a very rough draft to get feedback.
+Also, whatever you are designing for them before you get too far into it, send them a very rough draft to get feedback.
 I normally wouldn’t do that, but in a case like this, it will probably save you time, the client time, and ultimately save the client money.
 That should make them happy.

 I am sure there are more that I missed and if you are a seasoned designer reading this, leave a comment below on some that I missed.

 If you are an aspiring designer reading this, I hope this article doesn’t deter you from this career.
 I merely want to prepare you for what a day is like.
 In the grand scheme of things, every job has its positives and negatives, but being a designer is so much fun and it really is what you make of it.
 So get to it.

 What are some misconceptions you have about being a graphic designer?